 The blade drive consists of a single belt from the engine to the deck.
 Inspect for signs of deterioration and proper tension.

-- 1. Lower deck to lowest setting. - 2.
-Remove four self-tapping screws, two on each side of mower drive belt cover.
-See Figure 3.3. - 3.
-Slide cover back and rotate out on left side of mower deck.
+1. Lower deck to lowest setting.

+2. Remove four self-tapping screws, two on each side of mower drive belt cover.
+See Figure 3.3.

+3. Slide cover back and rotate out.